-To overcome this limitation the plant uses several process namely Absorption, Utilization of water, Storing and Translocation.
-Transportation occurs in three levels in case of plants:
+Transportation occurs in three levels in the case of plants:

 - Transportation of substance from one cell to another.

-- A long distance transport of sap within phylum and xylem.
+- Long-Distance transport of sap within phloem and xylem.

 - The release and uptake of solute and water by individual cells.

 The rate of absorption is fast.
 It occurs in rapidly transpiring plants.
-The movement of plants is mainly through apoplast and it is absorbed due to transpiration pull.
-This transpiration pull is created due to the tension created in xylem sap.
+The movement of plants is through apoplast and it is absorbed due to transpiration pull and it is created due to the stress created in xylem sap.
 The rate of absorption significantly depends upon the rate of transpiration.
-The force required for the absorption of water mainly generated in the mesophyll cells.
+The force required for the absorption of water is mainly generated in the mesophyll cells.

 - Facilitated diffusion